EarthAsylum/eacReadme/readme.md

 +   {eac}Readme uses [Prism syntax highlighter](https://prismjs.com/), Copyright (c) 2012 Lea Verou

 +   The [{eac}SoftwareRegistry Software Product Taxonomy](https://swregistry.earthasylum.com/software-taxonomy/) plugin uses {eac}Readme to parse readme markdown files hosted on Github to provide plugin information and automated updates to WordPress for self-hosted plugins.

+### Copyright

+#### Copyright © 2019-2025, EarthAsylum Consulting, distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should receive a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).